smirik/SmirikQuizBundle/README.md

 * Question & answer can have image.
 * Quiz could be limited by time (e.g. 10 minutes).
 * It is possible to hide quiz from users.
 The administrator can manually assign users to quiz.
 * Bundle is translated, see Resources/translations.
+Some translations on english could be missed because of rapidly development.

 Requirements
 ------------